drwasho/FLIM-Merge/README.md

 3. Open up the terminal and navigate to your working folder where the scripts are located
 4. Run the script by entering 'bash FLIMerge.sh' in the terminal.
 5. Your data will be in the output.csv file
+6. When you open the .csv file in Excel or LibreOffice, indicate that the data is delimited by a **tab** in order for the data to be imported neatly into parallel columns

 Who to thank
 ============